jeancsil/cli-lucene-analyzers/README.md

-# Command line tool for analyzing text with Lucene/Solr/Elasticsearch
+# CLI to analyze text with Lucene/Solr/Elasticsearch

 ## Usage
 ```